Gormezoglu/Gormezoglu/readme.md

-### Hi there, I'm Melih
+### Hi there, I'm Melih 👋

+## Life-long Learner from Ankara / Turkey

 I'm MSc student in Information Systems at METU.
 I love to learn new things daily.
-Developing skills on data oriented tasks.
+Developing skills on data-oriented tasks.

 🌱 Currently, learning Django Framework

+🎹 Electronic Music Producer
+🥁 Drummer
+💰 10 years of experience in finance

 ## Languages & Tools